 Although it is important that staff feel comfortable with, and are clear about, the concept of low-level concerns, and know what to do if they have such a concern, they do not need to be able to determine in each case whether their concern is a low-level concern, or if it is not serious enough to consider a referral to the LADO, or whether it meets the threshold of an allegation.
-Once staff share what they believe to be a low-level concern that determination should be made by the DSL and Principal.
+Once staff share what they believe to be a low-level concern that determination should be made by the Principal, in consultation with the DSL and LADO as necessary.
+If there is any doubt as to whether a low-level concern in fact meets the harm threshold, the Principal will consult with the LADO and take a more collaborate decision-making approach.